The mid-cap sector has undergone a roller coster ride since 2017.

 We believe the ongoing consumption slump in the economy is a mix of the decline in savings, credit, income, and business confidence.
 These factors have resulted in the synchronized collapse of demand in credit-driven sectors such as housing, auto, and consumer durables.

 The complexity of the slowdown has compelled the RBI and the government to take measures that may only aggravate the pain over time.
 Despite three consecutive rate cuts by the central bank, the interest rate has not seen any cooling down.
 We believe a shrinking deposit base coupled with a tepid growth rate in deposits has not allowed the banks to transmit the rate cut to the borrowers.

 Also, the RBI has denied any direct or indirect lines of liquidity for NBFCs despite the government’s willingness to bail some of the names.

 Now, due to fiscal pressure and a possible contraction in revenue, the government is likely to cut spending, which could have a ripple effect on the slowdown intensifying further.
 So, the situation is more like a vicious cycle now, and the government will have to take some severe measures to break this cycle.

-When an ailing economy needs a massive dose of funds, the funding pipeline of government dries up due to the rising deficit and sinking revenues.
-Thus, the segment mainly mid-cap is not likely to get any fillip immediately with the victory of Narendra Modi led BJP.
+When an ailing economy needs a massive dose of funds, the funding pipeline of the government dries up due to the rising deficit and sinking revenues.
+Thus, the segment mainly mid-cap is not likely to get any fillip immediately with the victory of the Narendra Modi-led BJP.

 To conclude, we can say that growth has to come back, but the situation doesn’t indicate it is coming any time soon.
 This, as an investor, remain cautious of the economic situation before taking any bets in the capital market.